-- Your caregiver will make a C or U-shaped incision (cut) behind or above your ear.
-The hard tissue that covers your skull is cut and secured out of the way.
-An opening is made in your skull using special tools.
-A part of your skull may be removed to help your caregiver see your inner ear.
-The protective covering of your brain will be opened and moved aside.
-Bones of your inner ear and behind your ear may also be removed.
-Monitoring will be done to decrease the risk of damage to your nerves and other areas of your brain.
-Special tools will be used to carefully remove your tumor.
+- Your surgeon will make an incision behind or above your ear.
+He or she will make an opening in your skull.
+Part of your skull may be removed to help your surgeon see your inner ear.
+Bones of your inner ear and behind your ear may be removed.
+Monitoring will be done to decrease the risk for damage to your nerves and other areas of your brain.
+Your surgeon will then remove the tumor.

 After your surgery:

-- Activity: You will need to stay in bed for one day after your surgery.
-On day two after your surgery, your caregivers may help you get out of bed to move around.
+- Stay in bed for the first day after surgery.
+On day 2 after your surgery, your healthcare providers may help you get out of bed to move around.
 A therapist may work with you on exercises to decrease dizziness and improve your balance.

-- Lumbar drain: A lumbar drain may be needed after your surgery if you have a CSF leak.
+- A lumbar drain may be needed after your surgery if you have a CSF leak.
 The drain will remove any leaking fluid from the area around your spinal cord.
-Ask your caregiver for more information about a lumbar drain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.